 There are no rules for what to wear, in keeping with the festival's relaxed atmosphere.
 Please note that a number of the concerts take place outside and evenings can become chilly.
 Although Tuscany is known for its beautiful sunshine, the weather can be unpredictable so we recommend packing an umbrella just in case!

 Let us know you are coming.
 Sign up to our mailing list here, and in the months leading up to the festival we will email you with regular updates.
 If we know you are coming we can make sure you get the best out of your festival experience.

 Arrive in plenty of time for concerts.
 This is especially true for some of the smaller chamber venues and churches which when busy offer standing room only for latecomers.

 If you have any questions we haven't answered on this page, or would like further information, please do get in touch.
-Email Robin Easton, Development Manager, at robin[AT]southbanksinfonia[DOT]co[DOT]uk.
+Email Robert Grisbrook, Development Assistant, at robert[AT]southbanksinfonia[DOT]co[DOT]uk.